 Keep in mind though that – according to veterinarians – not spaying or neutering your canine can make your dog more susceptible to health problems like cancer in reproductive organs or pyometra.
 It can also cause a dog to develop behavior problems because the sexual hormones are still present in the body.

-However, it’s important to note that the above idea has been recently questioned by scientific studies, with potentially disproving that idea (sources: 1, 2, 3).
-This practice is now being actively questioned, but let’s move on for now.
+However, it's important to note that the above idea has been recently questioned by scientific studies, with some potentially disproving that notion (sources: 1, 2, 3).
+This practice is now being actively questioned, but let's move on for now.